pankajdev0ps/QuickKart/challenges/setup-local-environment.md

 1. Open backend project either in Visual Studio or in VS Code.
     > **Note:** This document uses VS Code.

-1. Open a new terminal and navigate to **Quick-Cart-Backend** cloned repo and type the following command:
+1. Open a new terminal and navigate to **Quick-Cart-Backend** cloned repo and run the following command:

     ```
     code .
     ```
-1. In **QuickKartWebService** project, open appsetting.json file and update the followings and save:
+1. In VS Code **Explorer** select **QuickKartWebService** project, open *appsetting.json* file and update the followings and save:

    - **DBConnectionString**: paste the ADO.NET (Connestion string) copied earlier in the notepad.

    - **StorageConnectionString**: paste the Connection string copied eralier in the notepad.

    - **StorageUri**: replace `<storage_account_name>` with your storage account name.

-1. Run the backend app, go back to terminal if your termial is at **Quick-Cart-Backend** then run:
+1. Run the backend app, go back to terminal.
+If your terminal is at **Quick-Cart-Backend** then run:

     ```
     cd QuickKartWebService